 Both fission and fusion produce energy by conversions into different elements which have lower masses, as indicated in the figure below.

 In fission reactors, the nuclear processes are started spontaneously by the radioactive decay of an initial uranium nuclei which yields neutrons.
 These neutrons then go on to break up further uranium nuclei and produce a self sustaining chain reaction.
 This takes place in fuel rods in the reactor core which is typically cooled by water going to an electricity turbine.

 In Fusion reaction, the interactions do not start spontaneously and require extremely high temperature (about 100 million °C) to initiate.
-This happens in a gas mixture of deuterium an tritium from which the atomic electrons have been striped, called a "plasma".
+This happens in a gas mixture of deuterium and tritium from which the atomic electrons have been stripped, called a "plasma".
 The plasma must be contained and heated to a high temperature.
-For a sustainable fusion reactions to occur, the plasma environment must have specific parameters of density, temperature and containment time.
-Once the reactions are started, the heat must be transported out of the plasma by neutrons which are stopped in a region of the reactor called the" blanket" which in turn is cooled by a fluid going on to a turbine.
+For a sustainable fusion reactions to occur, the plasma environment must have specific parameters of density, temperature and containment time, as described on the page: Requirements for Energy from Fusion.
+Once the reactions are started, the heat is transported out of the plasma by neutrons that are stopped in a region of the reactor called the "Breeder Blanket", which is cooled by a fluid going on to a turbine.

 The complexity of making a suitable plasma environment, as well as the difficulties of getting the heat out, are the reasons why fusion reactors are still not available more than 70 years after the first ideas.
 The first fission reactor was operational only a few year after the principles were first conceived.